coq-community/lemma-overloading/README.md

 make   # or make -j <number-of-cores-on-your-machine>
 make install
 ```
-Be sure to use the branch of the repository which corresponds
-to the Coq version you are using.

 After installation, all files (modules) can be found under the
 `LemmaOverloading` namespace.